ShenglongZhou/FedGiA/FedGiA/readme.txt

-To implement this solver, please

-run demonXXXX.m to solve different problems
+To implement this solver, please run demonXXXX.m to see how it works

 This source code contains the algorithm described in:

-"Shenglong Zhou,  Geoffrey Ye Li,  An Efficient Hybrid Algorithm for Federated Learning, arXiv:2205.01438, 2022."
+"Shenglong Zhou and  Geoffrey Ye Li,  An Efficient Hybrid Algorithm for Federated Learning, arXiv:2205.01438, 2022."

 Please give credits to this paper if you use the code for your research.